ichidao/ichi-vaults-sdk/README.md

 | vaultAddress   | string | - | true |

 <br/>
-This function returns information about reward rates and farming contract for the specified vault.
-This functions is specific for the Velodrome vaults.
+This function returns [RewardInfo](#rewardinfo) about reward rates and farming contract for the specified vault.
+This function is specific for Velodrome vaults.

 ```typescript
 import { getRewardInfo, SupportedChainId, SupportedDex } from '@ichidao/ichi-vaults-sdk';